quintanar401/quintanar401.github.io/SYNTAX.md

 Another `vek`s goal is to increase the number of types (in Q there are anonymous lists and dictionaries only). `vek` has tuple and record types that are basically mixed lists with a fixed length.
 This allows us to add a label (name) to a type and access its elements also by name.
 Also we can be sure that it's impossible to assign to a missing name/index.

-The next goal is to introduce modules to make it easier to build large applications and libraries. `vek` is multithreaded so modules can't have (unprotected) internal state (unlike Q).
-Instead they are supposed to start subprocesses that can have global variables.
-These subprocesses can then handle requests asynchronously.
+The next goal is to introduce modules to make it easier to build large applications and libraries. `vek` is multithreaded so modules can't have unprotected internal state (unlike Q).

 IO operations are async, functions are executed on several worker threads.
 IO/Exceptions, etc are done via algebraic effects.
 Mmap is not used because it can block threads unpredictably and generally is worse than AIO (especially uring).

 ### Effects

-This concept is not yet fully understood.
-It is easier to list some of their applications.
+Effects abstract side effects.
+It is easier to understand them by some of their applications.

 #### Control flow

-Effects can be used to implement flow control structures like exceptions, break, continue, etc. In particular exceptions are implemented in `vek` via an effect by literally one line of code.
+Effects can be used to implement flow control structures like exceptions, break, continue, etc. In particular exceptions are implemented in `vek` via an effect by literally one line of code (all additional code is to make them more usable).

 #### State

 Effects can be used to implement dynamic/global state.
 If you need a global variable and don't want to pollute the global namespace you need just 1 line of code to implement them.
+On the other hand global variables are not effects in `vek` to improve their performance.

+#### Services like IO

+All IO and many other services are implemented as effects in `vek`.
+Therefore it is very easy to add an additional service.

 #### Tests